aoterodelaroza/critic2/README.md

 number of parallel threads by setting the <code>OMP_NUM_THREADS</code>
 environment variable.

-The environment variable CRITIC_HOME is necessary if critic2 was not installed with `make install`.
+The environment variable `CRITIC_HOME` is necessary if critic2 was not installed with `make install`.
 It must point to the root directory of the distribution:

 	export CRITIC_HOME=/home/alberto/programs/critic2dir

-This variable is necessary for critic2 to find the atomic densities, the cif dictionary and the library data.
-These should be in `${CRITIC_HOME}/dat/`.
+This variable is necessary for critic2 to find the atomic densities, the cif dictionary, and other data.
+These data should be in `${CRITIC_HOME}/dat/`.

 Lastly, a number of